JoanR99/algorithms-and-ds/README.md

 # algorithms-and-ds
-Practice code for Algorithms and Data Structures in C-C++, C#, Typescript, Go and Python
+Practice code for Algorithms and Data Structures in C-C++, Typescript, Go and Python